juju/docs/src/en/commands.md

    List the actions available to run on the target application, with a short description.
 To show the full schema for the actions, use --schema.

-   For more information, see also the 'run-ation' command, which executes actions.
+   For more information, see also the 'run-action' command, which executes actions.

    **Aliases:**